ar1valdi/ar1valdi/README.md

 - 🏫 3rd year computer science student
 - 🤖 Interested in AI
 - 🌱 Learning and working on neural networks
-- 🍃 Pushing myself to the best
+- 🍃 Pushing myself to be the best
 - 🐣 Still in development

 ## Check my work!